Johnny Cage

 Johnny Cage (Jonathan "John" Carlton) is a character in the Mortal Kombat fighting game franchise by Midway Games and NetherRealm Studios.
-Introduced in the original 1992 game, he is an American action film star with an extensive martial arts background.
+Introduced in the original 1992 game, he is an American action hero with an extensive martial arts background.
 The series depicts Cage as one of the primary heroes defending Earthrealm from various threats, as well as the comic foil.
 In the first rebooted timeline, Cage is also the love interest of Special Forces officer Sonya Blade and the father of their daughter Cassie Cage.

 Cage is inspired by martial arts star Jean-Claude Van Damme, particularly Van Damme's character, Frank Dux, in the 1988 film Bloodsport.
 A staple of the franchise, Cage has appeared in various media outside of the games.
 Reception of the character has been generally positive for his role in the series, character development, gameplay, and Fatality finishing moves.